Manley12/Articles/Httpcodecheatsheetwhatyouneedtoknowabouthttprequestsandresponses.md

   </tr>
   <tr>
     <td>204 No Content</td>
-    <td>The server sucessfully processed the request, but is not returning any content.</td>
+    <td>The server successfully processed the request, but is not returning any content.</td>
   </tr>
   <tr>
     <td>205 Reset Content</td>